Your cart is empty.

 We always prefer to keep customers informed about the stage of the resolution rather than leaving the status unclear.

 Yes.
-Payments are processed through secure payment infrastructure, and Shopville does not rely on sellers to collect card details directly from buyers.
+Payments are processed through secure payment infrastructure, and Shopville does not rely on shops to collect card details directly from buyers.
 That is a core part of how we build trust in a marketplace setting.

 Sometimes a payment can be authorised while the final order confirmation is still being reconciled.
 Please wait a short while and check your orders page and inbox first.